puranjayjain/youtube-dl-gui/README.md

 # Youtube-dl-gui
 A GUI Client for youtube-dl written in JavaFx and Mdl theme.
+The process of conversion towards electron has begun as electron 1.0 as been released.

 #Installation
 Coming soon v1 alpha release